Internship Activities

 - Supervision of Supervision: The intern’s supervision of a single case of an advanced psychotherapy extern is supervised by the Associate Director for Training in a group format in the Supervision Seminar, which meets one hour per week for 9 months.
 Theory, ethics, principles, multicultural factors and developmental stages of supervision are examined and applied.
 The learning process is structured around group discussion, individual presentations of supervisory session material, and assigned readings.

-- Supervision of Rotation:Weekly supervision of the intern’s rotation activities is provided by a designated staff member for half an hour to one hour per week.
+- Supervision of Rotation: Weekly supervision of the intern’s rotation activities is provided by a designated staff member for half an hour to one hour per week.

-- Supervision of Outreach: additional supervisory coverage and specific consultations are arranged for outreach.
+- Supervision of Outreach: Additional supervisory coverage and specific consultations are arranged for outreach.

-Primary, Secondary and Group Supervisors are assigned by the Training Director during orientation, based on the interests and preferences of the trainees and the recommendations of the Training Committee, with the option of re-assignment by the Training Director to another supervisor later in the year when warranted.
+Primary, Secondary and Group Supervisors are assigned by the Training Director and the Assistant Director of Training during orientation, based on the interests and preferences of the trainees and the recommendations of the Training Committee, with the option of re-assignment by the Training Director to another supervisor later in the year when warranted.
 While we attempt to honor trainees’ preferences, we are not able to guarantee that you will be assigned to your top choice as we try to also balance clinical needs and other logistical issues.
 This multilevel approach to training is designed to allow the intern to work closely with several supervisors over the course of the year to promote effective alliances and learn from differences in perspectives and approaches in the development professional identity.

 Seminars (following orientation, ranges from two to four hours per week).
 In keeping with the goals of the training program, seminars are intended to explore core theoretical, technical, ethical, scientific, multicultural, and diagnostic issues as they relate to the delivery of clinical services in a university setting.
 Seminars are developmental in nature.
 To those ends, both general readings and case-based presentations are used to facilitate interns’ conceptual formulations and integration of theory, research and practice.
 Seminar leaders and other participants provide peer consultation regarding case materials of each intern.